 6. Enterprise Social Network

 An Enterprise Social Network (ESN) is another name for Social Intranet Software.
 ESNs are used primarily for social purposes within an organization.
-This type of software focuses more on social aspects, including collaboration, than it does on automating business processes which is where it differs slightly from a traditional intranet.
+This type of software focuses more on social aspects, including collaboration, than it does on automating business processes, which differs slightly from a traditional intranet.

 - Live Chat